Technology and social media have created remarkable new ways for organizations to engage audiences and advance their goals.

 - Your organization has spoken out on a sensitive political issue, and you have to respond to the blowback without compromising your stance

 If you don’t have a protocol for these situations, don’t fret.
-Join experts at the Crisis Communications Conference at Nebraska Medicine, May 9–10 in Omaha, Nebraska.
+Join experts during the Crisis Communications Conference Webcast on May 10.

 You’ll get detailed advice on how to address the latest risks facing organizations in today’s heated media and online landscape.
 Hear how communicators at the Centers for Disease Control and Prevention, Ben & Jerry’s, Webroot and more have successfully overcame crises.